Breath of Fire III

 And one responds with:

-There are four unused songs hidden away in Breath of Fire III that were unearthed when PSFs were ripped.
+There are three unused songs hidden away in Breath of Fire III that were unearthed when PSFs were ripped.

 Unused Song 1

 A shorter variation of "These Little Things", the music played at Rei's house.
 This was probably intended to serve as Rei's theme, as he's the only character who doesn't have one.

 Unused Song 2